dvrzan/dvrzan.github.io/Content/posts/2023/10/swift-algorithms-chunked.md

 ### Using .chunked(by:)

-We'll create `travelsChunked` to store the new collection.
+We'll create `travelsChunked` to store the new collection and chunk the `travels` array by comparing consecutive dates by their month.

-Chunked algorithm breaks the base collection into subsequences of type `ArraySlice`.
-It's what allows the chunked to be fast and efficient.
-While `ArraySlice` has the same interface as an `Array` and same operations can be performed on both, we can't use it in our UI.
-We need to transform them into arrays.
-We'll use `.map()` for that.

 ```swift
 static var travelsChunked: [[Travel]] {